MetalBross/themes/README.md

 To compile a theme, first open a notepad, and then insert the values of the correspondet fiels, you need to  have a Github acc to store the files of the themes

-# FILES ARE A JSON FORMAT, NOT CS LIKE VENCORD AND THIS AREN'T INSTALLABLE TO THE CLIENT
+# FILES ARE A JSON FORMAT, NOT CSS LIKE VENCORD AND THIS AREN'T INSTALLABLE TO THE CLIENT

+The image can be added by an URL from the net, you can get one from mostly google or pinterest To modify the colors and background just get in hex the color of the correspondent field you want to modify

+Sample of the file:

 ```{
     "name": "theme name",